-A Stick Built System means components are delivered then assembled piece-by-piece on the construction site, where Panelised Systems consist of pre-built panels constructed in the factory of the manufacturer and delivered to site ready to install.
+Stick-Built system modular components are delivered then assembled piece-by-piece on the construction site.
+Panelised systems consist of pre-built panels constructed in the factory of the manufacturer and delivered to site ready to install.
 Panelised and stick-built systems can both achieve similar results, with the installation method being the main differentiator; stick-built is more adaptable to onsite conditions.

-Below we have outlined the pros and cons in more detail, to help you understand which option suits you better and saves you time, money, and stress.
+Below we have outlined the pros and cons of each to help you understand which option better suits your project.

-- Modular system: as each part of the Stick Built system is piece-by-piece built, no shop drawings are required which allows for flexibility on site.
-This gives the designer freedom to create what they want and need to achieve design intent.
+- Modular system: As each part of the system is built piece-by-piece, no shop drawings are required which allows for flexibility on-site.
+This gives a designer the freedom to create what they need to achieve design intent.

-- Easy to adjust: Conditions on site are often slightly adjusted from the original drawings, which requires a bit of ‘fudge-factor’ from the installer.
-A stick built system allows for this flexibility without compromising the aesthetics of the end result.
+- Easy to adjust: Conditions on-site are often slightly adjusted from the original drawings, which requires the installer to make some adjustments.
+A stick-built system allows for this flexibility without compromising the aesthetics of the end result.

-- Easy to replace: Sometimes components can be damaged in transport or on-site.
-With the seperate components of a stick built system, there is less chance of a significant hold up of the project while replacing something that is damaged.
+- Easy to replace: Sometimes components can get damaged.
+With the separate components of a stick-built system, there is less chance of a significant hold up of the project while replacing something that is damaged.

-While modular components offer freedom, they also present opportunities for mistakes due to the extra work required during installation.
+While modular components offer versatility, they also present opportunities for mistakes due to the extra work required during installation.

-- Labor intensive: As Stick Built is built piece-by-piece, there is more labor involved in installing on-site.
+- Labour intensive: As stick-built is installed piece-by-piece, there is more labour involved on-site.

-- More waste: .
-As each component is sent and installed separately there is a lot more cutting and trimming on-site which leaves more waste.
+- Waste: As each component is sent and installed separately there is a lot more cutting and trimming on-site which can create waste.

-- Quality assurance: Manufacturing panels allows for more accurate quality assurances policies to be put into place.
-As everything is shop drawn and manufactured to that drawing, they can be checked and rechecked before they arrive to site.
+- Quality assurance: Manufacturing panels allows for more accurate quality assurance policies to be put into place.
+As everything is shop drawn and manufactured to that drawing, they can be checked and re-checked before they arrive to site.

-- Quicker turnaround: Standard panels can be made up and stocked on the shelf ready to go for quick turnaround.
+- Fast turnaround: Standard panels can be made up and stocked on the shelf ready to go for quick turnaround.

 - Shop drawings: To ensure accurate manufacturing, each panel needs to be individually shop drawn.
 This presents added cost and a reliance on the accuracy of site measurements.

-- Hard to adjust onsite: As the panels are pre-built, they will not allow for adjustments to be made on site.
-This can cause headaches for the builder and installer.
+- Hard to adjust: As the panels are pre-built, they will not allow for adjustments to be made on-site.
+This can create a challenge for the builder and installer.

 - Harder to transport: Panels can be quite large and bulky, making them quite difficult to transport.
 This also leads to more costs being involved and risk of damage to a panel.